InigoMartinezCiriza/ESANN/README.md

 ## Structure
 - Figures: contains the figures used in the article.
 - Saved: contains the data obtained from training.
+Some files are compressed due to its large size.
     - Checkpoints: contains the masks and the network state for each training stage.
     - Outputs: contains the data (rewards, losses, choices...) of each training stage.
 - Modules: contains the modules implemented: training algorithm, network structure and environments description.